 October: Substance Abuse, It Won't Happen to Me

-December: QPR (Question, Persuade, and Refer).
-Program delivered by Valley Behavioral Health
+January: QPR (Question, Persuade, and Refer).
+Suicide Prevention given by Valley Behavioral Health

 February: Authentic Strenths and Body Image